-Since I published the book Painting Wargames Tanks many people have asked me about how to do the tree branches or foliage I added to some 15mm tanks.
-Therefore, I have finally decided to write a tutorial about it.
-I already shared some hints in the issue of The Weathering Magazine about Kursk, but I will explain everything more in detail here.
+Since I published the book Painting Wargames Tanks, many people have asked me how I created the tree branches and foliage on some of my 15mm tanks.
+Therefore, I have finally decided to write a tutorial on the subject.
+I previously shared some hints in The Weathering Magazine issue about Kursk, but here I will explain everything in greater detail.

-During the WWII many tank crews -specially Germans- decided to conceal a little bit better their tanks and other vehicles by adding tree branches and other vegetation.
-We can easily recreate this in our tiny models to add a little bit of variation and make our tanks more interesting.
-But to do it properly we need to respect the scale: we need tiny tree branches for our tiny models.
+During WWII, many tank crews enhanced their vehicle concealment by adding tree branches and vegetation.
+We can easily recreate this effect on our scale models to add variation and make our tanks more visually interesting.
+However, to achieve a realistic look, we must respect the scale, meaning we need tiny branches for our tiny models.

-Once it is dry, we can easily fix the branches with more PVA on the our tank.
-The branches are fragile and you should transport and move the vehicle carefully.
+Once it is dry, you can easily attach the branches to your tank using more PVA glue.
+The branches are fragile, so you should handle and transport the vehicle with care.

-We can also use this method to directly create a tree (as it has been classically done), as you can see below.
-For this purpose it is important to use a piece of sea moss with a thick stem, which will represent the trunk.
-We do not need to paint it, but as I said, we can easily do it using acrylic paints.
+This method can also be used to create a tree, as has been traditionally done, as shown below.
+For this, it is important to select a piece of sea moss with a thick stem to represent the trunk.
+Painting is not necessary, but as mentioned earlier, it can easily be done using acrylic paints.

 Leave a Reply